Digital Shorts Fund

 - Applying with a thesis project or student film which is co-owned or solely owned or copyrighted, or otherwise editorially or fiscally controlled by the school.

 - Producers or production entities that are foreign-based, owned, or controlled unless you are working with a U.S. fiscal sponsor.

 - Applying with an industrial, commercial and promotional projects.

-- Producers who are current signatories of a PIC-funded project.
-You may not enter into a new PIC contract until final delivery on their previous project is approved.
+- Current signatories of a PIC-funded project.
+You may not enter into a new PIC contract until final delivery on your previous project is approved.